Demolished Thoughts

-Demolished Thoughts is the third solo studio album by American musician Thurston Moore.
+Demolished Thoughts is the ninth solo studio album by American musician Thurston Moore.
 Mojo placed the album at number 18 on its list of "Top 50 albums of 2011" while Uncut placed the album at number 23.

 Background and recording

 Demolished Thoughts was produced by Beck and recorded in 2010 in Massachusetts and Los Angeles.
-The title derives from The Faith's "It’s Time".
+The title derives from the Faith's "It’s Time".

 Track listing

 All songs written by Thurston Moore.